-Course coordinator:Prof. Richard SobelCourse number:481-8-2015
+Course coordinator: Prof. Richard Sobel

 The aims of the course are two fold:

 - 1. to enhance the use of imagination; there may be much to remember in this course but there will be nothing to memorize.
 The core of medical morality and the basis of empathy is a keen imagination. - 2. to foster a healthy sense of skepticism and a powerful tolerance for uncertainty, ambiguity, and the complexity of interpretation and perception.
 The physician must distinguish between medical "certainty" and wisdom.